is4tomj/is4tomj-hugo/content/posts/0004-001-strict-antecedent-basis.md

     - "Critical Skill"
 ---

+{{< post-construction-header >}}

 ## Strict Antecedent Basis

-> It is of utmost importance that patents issue with definite claims that clearly and precisely inform persons skilled in the art of the boundaries of protected subject matter.
+> "It is of utmost importance that patents issue with definite claims that clearly and precisely inform persons skilled in the art of the boundaries of protected subject matter."

 [MPEP 2173](https://www.uspto.gov/web/offices/pac/mpep/s2173.html); see 35 U.S.C § 112(b).
 Unfortunately, the English language is too flexible and too complicated for many people to write a clear claim.